anonys6/INT219-Front-End-Programs/README.md

 - `15_event_target/`: Practice with event targets in JavaScript.
     - `index.html`: HTML file with event targets.

+- `16_image_viewer/`: Exercise to create an image viewer using JavaScript.
+    - `index.html`: HTML file with image viewer.

+- `17_calculator_with_js/`: Exercise to create a calculator using JavaScript.
+    - `index.html`: HTML file with calculator.

+- `18_reverse_string/`: Exercise to reverse a string using JavaScript.
+    - `index.html`: HTML file with string reversal.

+- `19_jquery/`: Introduction to jQuery.
+    - `index.html`: HTML file with jQuery examples.

+- `20_jquery_div/`: Practice with jQuery and div elements.
+    - `index.html`: HTML file with jQuery and div examples.

+- `21_jquery_number/`: Practice with jQuery and number manipulation.
+    - `index.html`: HTML file with jQuery and number manipulation.

+- `22_jquery_to-do/`: Exercise to create a to-do list using jQuery.
+    - `index.html`: HTML file with to-do list.

+- `23_jQuery_functions/`: Practice with jQuery functions.
+    - `index.html`: HTML file with jQuery functions.

+- `24_JSON/`: Introduction to JSON.
+    - `index.html`: HTML file with JSON examples.

+- `25_bootstrap/`: Introduction to Bootstrap.
+    - `index.html`: HTML file with Bootstrap examples.

+- `26_portfolio_jQuery/`: Exercise to create a portfolio using jQuery.
+    - `index.html`: HTML file with portfolio.

 - `index.html`: Main HTML file that links to all the other HTML files in the subdirectories.
 You can view it [here](https://anonys6.github.io/INT219-Front-End-Programs/).